vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 #### 2. Opcode and operand

-In previous section, I mentioned that opcodes and operands that VM utilizes are embeded as bytecodes, and `vip` is holding current position of bytecodes.
+In previous section, I mentioned that opcodes and operands that VM utilizes are embeded as bytecode, and `vip` is holding current position of bytecode.
 Since we already discovered that `r10` is `vip`, let's follow how `r10` is used, shall we?

 **Firstly** a qword size value was extracted using`r10` and assined to `r11`.